younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 We meet every other Monday at 1 pm pacific time.
 If you're interested in attending, please send a message to [@testing-workgroup](https://forums.swift.org/new-message?groupname=testing-workgroup) on the Swift Forums.

-The Testing library follows the Evolution process - proposals are hosted in the Swift Evolution repository, but in a testing subdirectory of the proposals directory.
+The Testing library follows the Evolution process - proposals are hosted in the [Swift Evolution repository](https://github.com/swiftlang/swift-evolution), but in a [testing subdirectory](https://github.com/swiftlang/swift-evolution/tree/main/proposals/testing) of the proposals directory.

 ## What's New in Swift Testing

-Since Swift 6.0 was released last year, 6 proposals have been merged for Swift Testing:
+Between Swift 6.0 being released in September 2024 and June 12th, 2025 when I gave this talk, 6 new proposals were merged for Swift Testing:

 - Ranged Confirmations
 - Return errors from `#expect(throws:)`